johntajima/chrome-workflow-ext/README.md

 # Chrome Workflow worker extension

-A chrome extension that allows for manual processing/categorization/etc. of any url.
+A chrome extension that allows for manual processing/categorization/etc. of websites.

 ## How does it work?

-Configure with a list of URLs you wish to process.
-Configure a form that will be displayed on each url to easy add data about the url.
+Add a list of URLs you want to review and categorize/process.

+Define a bunch of form elements which will be used collect information about each URL.

-Once workflow begins, you are presented with the next URL and overlayed with the form.
-You can then add your data as needed, and then press next to get to the next URL.
-At the end or anytime you can download the results in a CSV (or other format)
+Starting the workflow will present the next URL and overlay the form with your input elements.
+Enter data and click 'save data' - it will save data in localStorage and move to the next URL.

+At any time, you can download a CSV of your data you have saved.

+## Use cases

+This tool is useful for manually reviewing/categories/processing a large list of websites.
+For example, if you wanted to classify a bunch of website as to what category of products they sell, you could define form elements that you could pick a bunch of predefined categories, and cut and paste a list of urls in which to go through.

 ### Future

-- Ability to query endpoint to get next URL to process
+- Ability to query API endpoint to get next URL to process (remote list of URL)
-- Ability to upload results to endpoint
+- Ability to upload results to API endpoint (google docs, database)
-- Ability to customize form based on type of url
+- Ability to customize form based on type of url (different types forms for different types of URLs or project types)
+- keyboard shortcuts
+- ability to hide/show form

+This project was created during Shopify Hackdays, Feb 2015